bautistaquereda/registration-form-validation/README.md

-# :pencil: Registration Form Validation
+# :pencil: Registration form with validations

 Registration form created in **HTML** and **CSS** with validations in **JavaScript**.
 Includes email format validation, password requirements, and confirmation password matching with error messages.